spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 - **data.tf** - contains all the query resources that perform read actions.

 - **cluster_profiles.tf** - this file contains the cluster profile definitions.
-Each cloud provider has its own cluser profile.
+Each cloud provider has its own cluster profile definition.

 - **cluster.tf** - this file has all the required cluster configurations to deploy a host cluster to one of the cloud providers.

-- **terraform.tfvars** - use this file to customize the deployment and to target the deployment environment.
+- **terraform.tfvars** - use this file to customize the deployment and target a specific cloud provider.
 This is the primary file you will make modifications to.

-- **outputs.tf** - contains content that will be outputed upon a succesfull Terraform `apply` action.
+- **outputs.tf** - contains content that will be output upon a successful Terraform `apply`` action.

 In the following section, you will have an opportunity to review the core resources more closely.